gnudles/dart_i18n_generator/README.md

 ## Features

 - Full compatibility with the vscode plugin.
-- Auto-detection of "Sound Null Safety"
+- Auto-detection of "Sound Null Safety" of your project.
-- Comments (through YAML, see notes below)
+- Ability to add comments (through YAML, see notes below)
 - Experimental Gender & Plural (see notes below)

 ## Notes